 Leonardo da Vinci Galleries – Milan

-OPEN all year long.
-The biggest permanent exhibit dedicated to Leonardo da Vinci
+VIRTUAL TOUR.
+The biggest permanent exhibit dedicated to Leonardo da Vinci.

 Opening hours: thursday 3 pm > 9 pm, saturday and sunday 10 am > 7 pm